arpitkalla/CislunarExplorers/README.md

 # Cislunar Explorers Communication

-To run the server: `python ground-station.py` and then go on `localhost:5000/index` if on the same device else find the the ip address and brouwse to `<ip>:5000/index`
+To run the server: `python ground-station.py` and then go on `localhost:5000/index` if on the same device else find the the ip address and browse to `<ip>:5000/index`

 The frontend can be started by running `npm start`